Presencial, Online, Streaming

 • External Audit of Annual Accounts.

 • Introduction (importance, users, etc.).
 Materiality.
 Audit risk, etc. Independence.
 ROAC.
-Corporations.
+Professional corporations.

 • Mandatory/Voluntary (limits).

-• Audit standards.
-LAC, regulation, etc. Audit process (planning, execution and conclusion).
+• Auditing standards.
+Audit Law, regulations, etc. Audit process (planning, execution and conclusion).

 • The audit opinion.
 Analysis of its different sections.

-• Types of audit opinions and conclusions (what qualifications imply, going concern principle, etc.).
+• Types of audit opinions and conclusions (what qualified opinions imply, going concern principle, etc.).

 • Accounting fraud.